FAQ

 What exactly do you do in the BUDDY program?

-• We create and continuously support safe relationships between children and volunteers who regularly, voluntarily and over many years give one child their free time and expand their potential.
+• We create and continuously support safe relationships between children and volunteers who regularly, voluntarily and over many years give one child their free time and help them expand their potential.

 Where does the BUDDY program operate?